ostracod/ostracode-old/languageDocumentation/featureSystem.md

         flip (methodT [returns (boolT)]) [publicGet]
     ]]>
 ] {
+    // When the `feature` special does not have a `key` statement,
-    return (feature [sharedFields [
+    // the special will create a new symbol to use as the key. return (feature [sharedFields [
         flip [publicGet] = (method [returns <boolT>] {
             return (mathUtils@random() < probability)